wylazakaria/acme-accounting/README.md

 **Acceptance**

-1. Each task should have an accompanying test
+1. Each requirement should have an accompanying test
 2. Commit the changes and create a PR for the changes in YOUR OWN repository.